yingx9/tp/docs/DeveloperGuide.md

 - `EVENTADDCOMMAND#parseArgument(statement: String)` -- Parses the input command to extract relevant information.
 - `EVENTADDCOMMAND#validate(statement: String, values: String[])` -- Validates the input statement to ensure that it is valid.
-- `EVENTADDCOMMAND#binarySearch(parser: Parser, date: Date)` -- Search for the correct index of event list to add the event.
+- `EVENTADDCOMMAND#binarySearch(container: GenericList<Resource, Event>, date: Date)` -- Search for the correct index of event list to add the event.

 #### Example Usage Scenario